Tiaansu/samp-cron/README.md

 ---

 > [!NOTE]
 > Most of the part of this README is from/based on [samp-bcrypt](https://github.com/Sreyas-Sreelal/samp-bcrypt)
+> I'm open for suggestions and corrections as I'm still learning Rust.